Irish nationality law

-Irish nationality law details the conditions by which a person is a national of the Republic of Ireland.
-The primary law governing these regulations is the Irish Nationality and Citizenship Act, 1956, which came into force on 17 July 1956.
-Regulations apply to the entire island of Ireland, including the Republic of Ireland itself and Northern Ireland, a constituent part of the United Kingdom.

-Ireland is a member state of the European Union (EU) and all Irish nationals are EU citizens.
-They have automatic and permanent permission to live and work in any EU or European Free Trade Association (EFTA) country and may vote in elections to the European Parliament.
+The primary law governing nationality of Ireland is the Irish Nationality and Citizenship Act, 1956, which came into force on 17 July 1956.
+Ireland is a member state of the European Union (EU), and all Irish nationals are EU citizens.
+They are entitled to free movement rights in EU and European Free Trade Association (EFTA) countries, and may vote in elections to the European Parliament for the three Irish constituencies.

-All persons born in the Republic before 1 January 2005 were automatically citizens by birth regardless of the nationalities of their parents.
-Individuals born in the country since that date receive Irish citizenship at birth if at least one of their parents is an Irish citizen (or entitled to be one), a British citizen, a resident with no time limit of stay in either the Republic or Northern Ireland, or a resident who has been domiciled on the island of Ireland for at least three of the preceding four years.
-Persons born in Northern Ireland are usually entitled to (but not automatically granted) Irish citizenship largely under the same terms.
-Foreign nationals may become Irish citizens by naturalisation after meeting a minimum residence requirement (usually five years).
+All persons born in the Republic before 1 January 2005 are automatically citizens by birth regardless of the nationalities of their parents.
+Individuals born in the country since that date receive Irish citizenship at birth if at least one of their parents is an Irish citizen or entitled to be one, a British citizen, a resident with no time limit of stay in either the Republic or Northern Ireland, or a resident who has been domiciled on the island of Ireland for at least three of the preceding four years.
+Persons born in Northern Ireland are usually entitled to – but not automatically granted – Irish citizenship, largely under the same terms.
+Foreign nationals may become Irish citizens by naturalisation after meeting a minimum residence requirement, usually five years.
+The president of Ireland may also grant honorary citizenship, which entails the same rights and duties as normal citizenship, although this is rare.

-Ireland as a whole was previously part of the United Kingdom and local residents were British subjects.
-Although 26 of the 32 Irish counties gained independence in 1922 and Irish citizens no longer hold British nationality, they continue to have favoured status when residing in the United Kingdom; they are considered to have automatic and permanent permission to live in the UK, and are eligible to vote in UK elections and stand for public office there.
+Ireland as a whole was previously part of the United Kingdom and Irish people were British subjects.
+After most of Ireland's independence as the Irish Free State in 1922 and departure from the Commonwealth of Nations in 1949, Irish citizens no longer hold British nationality.
+However, they continue to have favoured status in the United Kingdom and are largely exempt from British immigration law, eligible to vote in UK elections, and able to stand for public office there.

 Terminology

 The distinction between the meaning of the terms citizenship and nationality is not always clear in the English language and differs by country.
 Generally, nationality refers to a person's legal belonging to a sovereign state and is the common term used in international treaties when addressing members of a country, while citizenship usually means the set of rights and duties a person has in that nation.
 This distinction is clearly defined in non-English speaking countries but not in the Anglosphere.

-In the immediate period following Irish independence in 1922, Irish citizenship was a domestic status that existed as a subcategory within a wider British nationality (British subject status) applicable to all citizens of the British Empire and Commonwealth of Nations.
-Despite Irish attempts to assert a separate nationality in the 1930s, this separation was not acknowledged by Britain until 1949.
 In the modern Irish context, there is little distinction between the two terms and they are used interchangeably.